rootwork/dotfiles/SETUP.md

 * Log in to Firefox Sync
 * Boom!
 (OK, you'll have to enter the long password manually, but only once. ...And, then, you'll have to customize the toolbar to hide a bunch of extensions.
 But then!
 Boom!)
 * You'll probably want to log in to Bitwarden.
+Then set its preferences to log out (not just lock) on exit.

 ## Thunderbird